mohataher/awesome-tinkerpop/README.md

 ## <A NAME="tutorials-and-resources"></A>Tutorials and Resources
 * [Introduction to Gremlin](http://tinkerpop.apache.org/gremlin.html) Official introduction to the Gremlin language.
-* [Datastax Introduction](https://academy.datastax.com/resources/getting-started-tinkerpop-and-gremlin) A tutorial provided by Datastax to Gremlin and TinkerPop 3.
+* [Datastax Introduction](https://academy.datastax.com/resources/getting-started-tinkerpop-and-gremlin) A tutorial provided by Datastax to Gremlin and TinkerPop3.
 * [TinkerPop Book](http://www.tinkerpopbook.com/) A long promised book for Tinkeprop but never fulfilled until now.
 You cans till request a notification.
-* [Linux Foundation Presentation](http://events.linuxfoundation.org/sites/events/files/slides/ApacheCon2015TinkerPop3.pdf) A presentation by Linux Foundation given by David Robinson at IBM aboit Apache TinkerPop 3.
+* [Linux Foundation Presentation](http://events.linuxfoundation.org/sites/events/files/slides/ApacheCon2015TinkerPop3.pdf) A presentation by Linux Foundation given by David Robinson at IBM aboit Apache TinkerPop3.

 ## <A NAME="contributing"></A>How To Contribute